19hours/sg-statutes/Acts/Companies Act.md

 (a) immediately send to the Registrar a copy of the order;

-(b) immediately send to the company and publish a notice of the order in theGazetteand in an English and Chinese local daily newspaper; and
+(b) immediately send to the company and publish a notice of the order in theGazetteand in an English local daily newspaper; and

+[Act 15 of 2017 wef 23/05/2017]

 (c) within 28 days after the making of the order, unless the Court otherwise directs, send such a notice to all creditors of the company (so far as he is aware of the addresses),